 Together, the results of Fesi et al. (2014) suggest that optic flow patterns engage a network a brain areas beyond lateral regions such as MT and MST, as had been assumed in prior studies (Hou et al., 2009; Wattam-Bell et al., 2010).
 This research is important as it contributes to the understanding of adult brain function and proper development of global motion sensitivity.
 Measuring SSVEP responses to optic flow stimuli has been used to evaluate perceptual deficits in patients with cerebral visual impairment (CVI) such as amblyopia and strabismus (Weinstein et al. 2012).
 Continued research into optic flow and associated brain activity could potentially lead to development of perceptual tests to supplement standard visual examinations.

 The purpose of the current study is to extend the findings of Fesi et al. (2014) by testing whether behavioral evidence supports the physiological brain activation patterns caused by optic flow.
 In other words, this study investigates whether heightened brain activity corresponds to a facilitated identification of optic flow patterns.
 The study examines the effects of coherence level, pattern, and speed on how successful participants are at discriminating between global motion and random noise.
-It is predicted that coherence level will have a strong effect on .
-Based on the findings that SSVEPs were stronger for radial than other flow patterns, and also at higher speeds, .
+It is predicted that coherence level will have a strong effect on participants’ success rates and also their response rates.
+Based on the findings that SSVEPs were stronger for radial than other flow patterns, and also at higher speeds, it is predicted that participants will have an easier time identifying radial flow at high speeds.
+An interaction effect between pattern and speed is also predicted due to the finding in Fesi (2014) that brain responses to all patterns became increasingly similar at high speeds.

 Methods